 Bulgur is thought to have been the ﬁrst “instant breakfast” – since it’s easily reconstituted by simply soaking in hot water.

 Wheat stubble – the bits of grain stems left in the ﬁeld after harvesting – is used to make “strawboard” which is made into ready-to-assemble furniture and other products.

 Wheat starch makes paper stronger; U.S. paper manufacturers use about ﬁve billion pounds of it each year.
-Wheat starch is also used as a more eco-friendly substitute for plastic – imagine forks, spoons, knives and chopsticks made largely from wheat!
+Wheat starch is also used as a more eco-friendly substitute for plastic – you can now buy forks, spoons, knives and chopsticks made largely from wheat!

 50% of U.S. wheat is exported; 36% is used for food; 10% for feeding livestock; and 4% for seed.